-Our dental clients often contact us with questions regarding the disclosure of dental records to people other than the patient.
+Our dental clients often contact us with questions regarding who has access to dental records other than the patient.
 Dental practices will receive requests from family members, other dentists, external organisation such as social services and coroners and sometimes even the police during the course of a criminal investigation.

 In this article we clear up the confusion over who actually does have the right to access a patient’s records and in what circumstances, and how dental practices should respond to these requests?

 If you receive a request from an external body, such as the police or social services, in respect of a living patient’s records, you must consider this carefully before disclosing anything.
 There is no automatic right to access, not even for the police.

 Unless there is a specific court order for disclosure, you will need to consider whether the disclosure would be justified in the ‘public interest’.
 An example might be if either the patient or someone else was at risk of serious and imminent harm if the notes are not disclosed.
 You should try to seek informed consent first, but if this is not possible weigh up what is being requested against why it is needed to decide whether disclosure would be justified.
 Either way, make a clear record of why you have reached the decision you have reached, and why you believe it would be in the public interest to disclose any notes if you chose to do so.

 GDPR would also apply in this situation.
 You could potentially rely on ‘protecting vital interests’ as the lawful basis for disclosing notes.
 However, this can only be relied upon if you need to process personal data in order to protect someone’s life and they are not capable of giving consent.
 There are very few circumstances that this could be said to be the case for dental records.